facjure/pendown/README.md

 ## EDITORS

+Plaintext format is supported by default in *all* major editors: notepad, textedit, [iAWriter](http://www.iawriter.com/mac/), MS Word, etc., However, there are two important steps

+1. Files must be saved with an extension ".txt" or ".zenup"
-Since the format is plaintext, supported as default by major editors: notepad, textedit, [iAWriter](http://www.iawriter.com/mac/), and MS Word.
-However, there is one important step: files must be saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) 'encoding'-- a setting available as options in the 'save as' file-dialog.
+1. Files must be saved in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) 'encoding'-- a setting available as options in the 'save as' file-dialog.

 Saving a file in UTF-8 is a necessary, important step to preserve foreign-language characters, accent quotes, across machines so humands can read.

 ## SCRIPTS

-Zenup comes with free tools written in Python and Javascript, to convert poems from Zenup format to HTML5.
-A sample CSS is also provided for proofing.
+Zenup comes with free tools written in Python and Javascript, to convert poems from Zenup format to HTML5 with CSS3, or a printer-friendly page.

 Writing a tool in other languages should be trivial, given that YAML and Plaintext are standard formats.